Tags: Religion & Belief

 Posted: Sat, 13 Sep 2014 by David Voas

-David Voas questions whether a commission set up to consider the role of religion and belief in contemporary Britain, and to "make recommendations for public life and policy" can reach a conclusion that reflects the priorities of the general public.
+The Woolf Institute has convened a commission to consider the place and role of religion and belief in contemporary Britain, and to "make recommendations for public life and policy."
+David Voas questions whether this review can reach a conclusion that reflects...
 Read More »

 Posted: Thu, 01 May 2014 by Douglas Todd